Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

-As shown in Fig.~\ref{fig2}, we obtain robust spectroscopic redshift measurements at $z_{\rm spec}=5-9$ from the JWST/FRESCO NIRCam grism survey to characterize the population of 36 optically dark/faint galaxies.
-We highlight the three ultra-massive galaxies at $z_{\rm spec}\sim5.5$ and further reveal the extremity of their high stellar masses at their redshifts in comparison with the most massive galaxy which can be found according to the halo mass function and cosmic baryon fraction\cite{Boylan-Kolchin2023, Lovell2023}.
-Under this paradigm, we derive the most massive dark matter halo mass at different redshifts in the corresponding FRESCO survey volume ($\sim1.2\times10^{6}$ Mpc$^3$ at $z=5-9$) according to the halo mass function.
+The 36 DSFGs and the parent sample of emission line galaxies are shown in Fig.~\ref{fig1}.
+Their stellar masses are compared to the maximum mass at which one would expect to find a galaxy within our survey volume, given the prevailing halo mass function and cosmic baryon fraction\cite{Boylan-Kolchin2023, Lovell2023}.
+Under this paradigm, we derive the most massive dark matter halo mass (M$_\mathrm{halo}^\mathrm{max}$) at different redshifts within the corresponding FRESCO survey volume ($\sim1.2\times10^{6}$ Mpc$^3$ at $z=5-9$) according to the halo mass function.
 The maximum stellar mass is inferred from the maximum dark matter halo mass, based on $M_{\star}^\mathrm{max} = \epsilon f_{\rm b} M_\mathrm{halo}^\mathrm{max}$, with a cosmic baryon fraction $f_{\rm b} = \Omega_{\rm b}/\Omega_{\rm m} = 0.158$\cite{Planck2020}, and the maximum theoretical efficiency ($\epsilon$) of converting baryons into stars.
-Here, we consider two possible cases of $\epsilon$, as shown in Fig.~\ref{fig2}: the highest efficiency from observation-based phenomenological modelings, such as abundance matching and halo occupation distribution models ($\epsilon_{\rm max,obs} = 0.2$; dashed line)\cite{Moster2013, Wechsler2018, Shuntov2022} and the maximum efficiency logically allowed ($\epsilon=1$; solid line).
+Here, we consider two possible cases of $\epsilon$, as shown in Fig.~\ref{fig1}: the highest efficiency from observation-based phenomenological modelings, such as abundance matching and halo occupation distribution models ($\epsilon_{\rm max,obs} = 0.2$; dashed line)\cite{Moster2013, Moster2018, Tacchella2018, Pillepich2018, Wechsler2018, Shuntov2022} and the maximum efficiency logically allowed ($\epsilon=1$; solid line).

+We then compute lower limits on the efficiency of our sample galaxies (Fig.~\ref{fig1}b), to check whether massive high-z galaxies could form stars with unexpectedly high efficiency ($\epsilon > 0.2$ or even $\epsilon > 1$).
+In this analysis, we conservatively assume that each galaxy is located in the most massive halo.
+The minimum efficiency is $\epsilon_{\rm min} = M_{\star} / (f_{\rm b} M_\mathrm{halo}^\mathrm{max}$).
+In this case, we do not find any galaxy with $\epsilon > 1$, suggesting that our sample does not present significant tension with $\Lambda$CDM.
+The same conclusion still holds for the subsample of DSFGs, which are representative of a population of very massive dusty galaxies.
+The reliability of this conclusion comes from the fact that we have both robust stellar masses and redshifts.

+However, we do find some galaxies with $\epsilon > 0.2$, i.e., showing increased efficiency in converting baryons into stars.
+Three are at $z_{\rm spec}\sim5-6$, and two are at $z_{\rm spec}\sim7-8$. we focus here on the three lower redshift objects since the derived stellar masses are significantly less robust for the $z_{\rm spec}\sim7-8$ objects (see Methods for more details).
+The three sources at $z_{\rm spec}\sim5-6$ are named S1, S2, and S3.
+They have been detected by SCUBA2 observations (see method), but only S2 (also known as GN10\cite{Riechers2020}), had reliable redshift and stellar mass measurements before JWST.